tejeez/geckokapula/firmware/flashing.md

 The [openocd/](openocd/) directory here contains an OpenOCD script with configuration for a few different adapters.
 The adapter can be selected by setting a SWD_ADAPTER environment variable before starting OpenOCD.
-For example:
+To test it, `cd` to this firmware directory and do:

+    # Replace with stlink or cmsis-dap if needed
-    export SWD_ADAPTER=st-link
+    export SWD_ADAPTER=jlink
-    cd openocd
+    openocd -f openocd/adapter.cfg

+To flash a firmware binary, do:

-    openocd -f adapter.cfg -c init -c "program path_to_firmware.bin verify reset" -c exit
+    openocd -f openocd/adapter.cfg -c init -c 'program "path_to_firmware.bin" verify reset' -c exit

-Replace st-link with jlink or cmsis-dap depending on your SWD adapter.
 Replace path_to_firmware.bin with the filename of your firmware binary.
-If you [compiled firmware yourself](README.md), you can also do:

-    openocd -f flash_v2.cfg

 ## Other software options
 Some other software you could try if OpenOCD does not work for you: